conan-io/docs/tutorial/consuming_packages/cross_building_with_conan.rst

 Now, let's build the application.
 First, call :command:`conan install` with the profiles for the build and host platforms.
-This will install the  **zlib/1.2.11** dependency built for *armv7hf* architecture and a **cmake/3.22.6** version that runs for 64-bit architecture.
+This will install the  **zlib/1.2.11** dependency built for the *armv7hf* architecture and a **cmake/3.22.6** version that runs on a 64-bit architecture.

 .. code-block:: bash

     $ conan install . --build missing -pr:b=default -pr:h=./profiles/raspberry

 Then, let's call CMake to build the application.
-As we did in the previous example we have to activate the **build environment** running ``source Release/generators/conanbuild.sh``.
+As we did in the previous example, we have to activate the **build environment** running ``source Release/generators/conanbuild.sh``.
 That will set the environment variables needed to locate the cross-build toolchain and build the application.